Valid-ID/Valid-ID/README.md

 aka Valid.ID - The Cybersecurity Professional
 --------------------------
+* 🌍  I'm based in Atlanta, GA
+* ✉️  You can contact me at [valid.id@tutamail.com](mailto:valid.id@tutamail.com)
+* 🧠  I'm actively learning more about Python, Linux, Azure, Sentinel, Wireshark, Nmap
+* 🤝  I'm open to collaborating on AI, Cybersecurity, Tech, Home Automation, Design, Programming
+* ⚡  I just want to build value

+# Welcome to My Cybersecurity Journey

+## About Me

 With over two decades of hands-on experience in the tech industry as a cable technician, I've cultivated a robust technical foundation and developed a profound passion for cybersecurity.
 My journey has equipped me with a unique perspective on network infrastructure and a knack for troubleshooting complex systems in real-world environments.
 Recently, I've taken significant steps to formalize my cybersecurity expertise: